AnanthanAmbikairajah/ananthanambikairajah.github.io/_teaching/2025-01-01_Ambikairajah_Survey_Research_and_Design_in_Psychology.md

 # Survey Research and Design in Psychology (7126)

-This unit introduces students to the principles of survey-based research design and quantitative data analysis.
-It is organised into five modules that progressively build skills in designing surveys, analysing data, and interpreting results.

 | Module | Week | Lecture Topic | Lecture Materials | Tutorial Materials |
 |---------|------|----------------|-------------------|--------------------|
 | **Module 1: Introduction to Survey Research and Design** | **1** | Survey Research | [Lecture 1 – Video 1](#) <br>[Lecture 1 – Slides](#) | [Tutorial 1 – Video 1](#) <br>[Tutorial 1 – Slides](#) <br>[Tutorial 1 – Data File 1](#) |